Reading the Terrain ~ A Clinical Immersion Series for the Community Herbalist, Atlanta.

 Herbs, Body Systems & Field Herbalism

-Class 1 -- June 14 | Registration open: Individual Class | Full Series
+July 12 | Herbs & Wellness Strategies for the Nervous System.
+Registration open: Individual Class | Full Series

 Standalone Days or The Series: